jenyu7/dwsource/lct-4.md

 * short
 * long

-In C we have all of them except bool and byte, and all of them are numeric, with the only differences between them being if it includes floating points and the size of the variable in memory.
+In C we have all of them except bool and byte, and all of them are numeric, with the only differences between them being if they include floating points and the size of the variable in memory.
 However, do note that the size can be platform dependent; use `sizeOf(<Type>)` to find the size in bytes.

 |  Type  | Standard Size (in bytes) |                          Range                         |